aloebach/Cotton-Nova/README.md

+# Cotton-Nova
+Nova extension to support the Cotton framework

 <!--
 👋 Hello!
 As Nova users browse the extensions library, a good README can help them understand what your extension does, how it works, and what setup or configuration it may require.